getzlab/canine/pipeline_options.md

   would be overridden with `--localization overrides:foo:value`).
 The default handling for any given input is as follows:

-* If the file appears multiple times in the job configuration and `localization.common` is enabled, the file will be localized to the `$CANINE_COMMON` directory instead of the job's input.
+* If the file appears as an input to multiple jobs (for instance, if it was a constant input) and `localization.common` is enabled, the file will be localized to the `$CANINE_COMMON` directory instead of the job's input.
 Actual handling of the file follows the remaining rules:
 * If the file starts with `gs://`, the file will be treated as a Google Storage file and will be copied by invoking `gsutil cp` though the current backend